 4.6 (Management of investigational/auxiliary medicinal products following the conclusion of the Trial): The intended use of any packs of investigational medicinal product delivered to the Trial Site and not used shall be the subject of a separate agreement between the Sponsor and the Entity.

 4.6(a) (In case of retrieval of Investigational Medicinal Products by the Sponsor): The Investigational/auxiliary Medicinal Products that are expired or otherwise unusable, or unused at the end of the Trial, shall be retrieved in full by the Sponsor (or by a person appointed by the Sponsor) and subsequently disposed of at the Sponsor's expense.
+See procedure “PR.
+MMU.02 Management of Investigational Medicinal Products”.

 4.6(b) (In case of disposal of Investigational Medicinal Products by the Entity): The Investigational/auxiliary Medicinal Products that are expired or otherwise unusable, or unused at the end of the Trial, shall be disposed of in full by the Entity, at the Sponsor's expense.
+The Institution’s pharmacy shall carry out the local destruction of the drugs in accordance with the procedures described in company procedure PR.PCI.05 “Waste Management,” providing for each destruction, as a single document, a statement containing the quantity of drug units disposed of, the batch number, and the expira-tion date.
 For the disposal of the unused Investigational Medicinal Products and the related operational activities, the Sponsor shall pay the Entity the amount indicated in Annex A (section "Fees and Compensation" – Part 1) to this Agreement.
 Such amount shall be invoiced with the application of standard-rate VAT by the Entity as "accessory consideration for the Trial relating to the disposal of expired or no longer used Investigational Medicinal Products".
+Reference procedure “PR.
+MMU.02 Management of Investigational Medicinal Products”.

 Art.
 5 – Loan for Use (where applicable)